AdobeDocs/target-learn.en/help/apis/configure-io-target-integration.md

 author: Judy Kim
 ---

-# Configure Adobe I/O Authentication
+# Configure Authentication

 The Adobe Target Admin APIs, including [!DNL Recommendations] Admin APIs, are secured by authentication to ensure only authorized users use them to access Adobe Target.
-Use the [Adobe I/O console](https://console.adobe.io/) to manage this authentication for all Adobe Experience Cloud solutions, including [!DNL Target].
+Use the [Adobe Developer Console](https://console.adobe.io/) to manage this authentication for all Adobe Experience Cloud solutions, including [!DNL Target].

 This lesson walks through the preliminary steps required to generate authentication tokens that will be needed to successfully interact with Adobe Target APIs.
 In the sections that follow, you will:

-1. Create an Adobe I/O integration.
+1. Create a project (previously called integration) in Adobe Developer Console.
-2. Export Integration Details and Generate a Bearer Access Token.
+2. Export Project Details and Generate a Bearer Access Token.
 3. Test the bearer access token.

-## Create an Adobe I/O Target integration
+## Create an Adobe I/O Target project

-In this section, you will access the Adobe I/O Console and create an integration for [!DNL Adobe Target].
-For more information on integrations, reference the [documentation](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/integrations.md).
+In this section, you will access the Adobe Developer Console and create an project for [!DNL Adobe Target].
+For more information on projects, reference the [documentation](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/projects.md).

 1. Generate your private key and public certificate, per [the documentation](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWTCertificate.md). <!--as described in **Step 1** of [How to set up Adobe IO: Authentication - Step by Step](https://helpx.adobe.com/marketing-cloud-core/kb/adobe-io-authentication-step-by-step.html).
 After completing Step 1, return to this tutorial and resume with Step 2, below.--> The outcome of this step should be the creation of a `private.key` file and a `certificate_pub.crt` file.
 Return to this tutorial once you have generated these two files.

 2. In the [Adobe Admin Console](https://adminconsole.adobe.com/), ensure your Adobe user account has been granted both [Product Admin](https://helpx.adobe.com/enterprise/using/admin-roles.html) and [Developer](https://helpx.adobe.com/enterprise/using/manage-developers.html) level access to [!DNL Target].

-3. In the [Adobe I/O console](https://console.adobe.io/), click [!UICONTROL Create Integration].
+3. In the [Adobe Developer Console](https://console.adobe.io/), click [!UICONTROL Create Integration].

    ![Admin Console Welcome screen](assets/configure-io-target-create-1-welcome.png)